zcaicaros/zcaicaros.github.io/README.md

 - Smoothly transitions between themes
 - Updates all color variables defined in CSS custom properties

+## Collapsible News Section

+The news section features an expandable/collapsible design:
+- **Auto-detection**: The "Show More" button only appears when content exceeds the collapsed height (200px)
+- **Smooth Animation**: Uses CSS transitions for smooth expand/collapse animations
+- **Gradient Fade**: Shows a gradient fade effect at the bottom when collapsed
+- **Theme Support**: Automatically adapts to light/dark mode
+- **Responsive**: Works seamlessly on all device sizes

+**How it works:**
+1. News items are wrapped in a collapsible container
+2. When content is short, the button is automatically hidden
+3. When content is long, users can click "Show More" to expand
+4. Click "Show Less" to collapse back to the default view

 ## Customization Tips

 ### Colors